 Few examples of unearned revenue journal entry are stated below:

-On 1st April, a customer pays $5,000 for installation services which are to be rendered in the next 5 months.
+On 1st April, a customer pays $5,000 for installation services, which are to be rendered in the next five months.
 The amount received would be recorded as unearned income (current liability) in books.
-Subsequently, the liability of unearned revenue would decrease and revenue would be recognized each month.
+Subsequently, the liability of unearned revenue would decrease, and revenue would be recognized each month.

 Following journal entries would be recorded:

-On 31st May, a contractor received $100,000 for a project which is to be executed over a period of 10 months.
+On 31st May, a contractor received $100,000 for a project which is to be executed over ten months.
 The total amount received would be recorded as unearned income as the project is yet to be completed.
-The income of $10,000 would be recognized as income for the next 10 months in books of the contractor.
+The income of $10,000 would be recognized as income for the next ten months in the books of the contractor.

-On 10th August, a trader received advance payment for goods worth $2,000 which are to be delivered in a subsequent month.
-The amount received would be treated as unearned revenue till the time goods are actually delivered.
-Post the delivery, the amount would be recognized as income in books.
+On 10th August, a trader received advance payment for goods worth $2,000, which are to be delivered in a subsequent month.
+The amount received would be treated as unearned revenue till the time goods are delivered.
+Post the delivery.
+The amount would be recognized as income in books.
 The following journal entries would be recorded: